 What is Robinhood?

 Robinhood is a no fees, no fuss app designed to help the millennial invest.
 Yes, Robinhood has probably done more to advance the democratization of stocks and brought fractional stock investing to the masses.
-But with the company exploding since its creation in 2014, and many are wondering if it deserves all of the hype.
+But with the company exploding since its creation in 2014, many are wondering if it deserves all of the hype.

-In this article, we’ll give a Robinhood app review to answer the following questions:
+In this article, we’ll give a full Robinhood app review to answer the following questions:

 - How does the Robinhood App work?